 Funding for Affordable Housing Projects and Operations & Maintenance, including On-Site Services

-- makes the unallocated 2021 portion of the Housing Stability funds and a portion of the 2022 anticipated revenues available for the construction, acquisition and/or operation and maintenance (including on-site supportive services) of new affordable housing that serves eligible populations; and
+- makes the unallocated 2022 portion of the Housing Stability Program, and a portion of the 2023 anticipated revenues available for the construction, acquisition and/or operations, maintenance and on-site supportive services for new affordable housing that serve eligible populations; and

 - establishes priorities and criteria for the evaluation of proposed projects.